 What I particularly like is how it contrasts with Helm’s Deep from Two Towers.
 Helm’s Deep is the longer sequence – and yes, one of these days, I’ll discuss it too.
-But in filling in the visual details, Jackson captures something on screen that was in the books about the real difference between Sarumon’s army and Mordor’s army – the army of Mordor is far larger, but also far more prepared and better organized.
-Jackson uses his CGI spectacle (a lot of Helm’s Deep was practical effects – and weeks of night shoots) to communicate very strongly that the army of Mordor is not only quantitatively bigger than the army of Sarumon, but also qualitatively superior.
-Viewing them side by side immediately puts the lie to Sarumon’s vain and arrogant notion that he could manipulate Sauron by joining him.
+But in filling in the visual details, Jackson captures something on screen that was in the books about the real difference between Saruman’s army and Mordor’s army – the army of Mordor is far larger, but also far more prepared and better organized.
+Jackson uses his CGI spectacle (a lot of Helm’s Deep was practical effects – and weeks of night shoots) to communicate very strongly that the army of Mordor is not only quantitatively bigger than the army of Saruman, but also qualitatively superior.
+Viewing them side by side immediately puts the lie to Saruman’s vain and arrogant notion that he could manipulate Sauron by joining him.

 Next time, the Rohirrim arrive and we look at probably the most famous cavalry charge in all of cinema.